Lunarequest/myblog/content/post/arch_automation.md

     print(r)
     print(r.text)
 ```
 currently the url is set to localhost but you can change it to the ip of your system.
 This is where my first road block was hit.
 I orginally planed to use systemd to load up and run the program for me.
-Sadly the systems ip isn't set until DHCP requests are made bu `dhcpcd`.
+Sadly the systems ip isn't set until the DHCP negtations are run made by `dhcpcd`.
 So I moved to plan b using the zshrc.
 At this point I spent 2 days lerning, making and testing a custom arch iso.
 At this point I realised that I could tackel stage 2 with the iso.
+The only side effect present is when you ssh you will not see a propmt on the iso.

 ## Stage 2
 A password isn't the only way to login to a remote host using ssh.
 The alterntive more secure method is a SSH key.
 A key pair(one private and one public) can be made fairly quickly.
 I recomand follow the guide by github on how to set it up.
 So I add a section in the iso to copy my key into the iso. allowing me to login and execute commands as root without ever inputing the password.